Skip to content

 export default createWidget(Component, { shadow: true, styles });

-Vite’s ?inline query, esbuild’s text loader, and tailwindcss/lib outputs all work — the only requirement is that you end up with a string of CSS at runtime.
+Vite’s ?inline query, esbuild’s text loader, and tailwindcss/lib outputs all work.
+You need a string of CSS at runtime, nothing more.
 Note that :root tokens won’t apply inside a shadow root; compile Tailwind to target :host instead.

 You don’t need mountly-tailwind to use Tailwind in widgets.
-The preset is purely a starting point — strip it back to a vanilla @import "tailwindcss"; and configure your own theme.
+The preset is a starting point.
+Strip it back to a vanilla @import "tailwindcss"; and configure your own theme.

 • The mountly-tailwind/preset file is the shipped artifact.
 See packages/mountly-tailwind/dist/ after a build.